 Top 11 strategies to improve KYC conversion rates

-In fintech and financial services, regulatory compliance is more critical than ever.
+Conversion is the problem.
+However, the solution is rarely “fewer risk checks.”
 More than 60% of fintechs have faced regulatory fines of over $250,000 due to missed vital Know Your Customer (KYC) checks while trying to expedite new customer onboarding processes.

 Not every customer or product line carries the same level of risk.
 McKinsey, for example, estimates that high-risk clients usually make up less than 5% of potential new clients applying for accounts.
 The remaining +95% of customers have lower levels of risk.
 Baking this into the strategy, one way to optimize the process is by segmenting applicants according to their risk profiles.

-Instead of applying heavy compliance controls onto every single new customer equally, one way to create smoother journeys for the majority, is to only impose the extra checks on the riskiest.
+Instead of applying heavy compliance controls to every single new customer equally, one way to create smoother journeys for the majority is to only impose the extra checks on the riskiest.

 2. Consider bite-sized onboarding

-This concept, known as Leverage Tiered Verification (LTV), takes only what's needed, when it's needed.
+This concept, known as Leverage Tiered Verification (LTV), takes only what's needed and when needed.
 At initial sign-up, the strategy is to gather only essential details.
-If the customer’s activity and transaction patterns remain low-risk, further verification steps can be deferred or conducted in the background.
+Further verification steps can be deferred or conducted in the background if the customer's activity and transaction patterns remain low-risk.

 Employing a tiered risk-based approach in KYC verification reassures compliance veterans that stringent checks will still occur, but they will be strategically timed, reducing upfront friction.

-To maximize efficiency, firms can combine OCR with other machine learning capabilities like automated checks for forgery.
+While not new, the quality of OCR has improved dramatically in recent years, thanks to Generative AI models.
+Firms can combine OCR with ML and Generative AI-based forgery or image generation checks to maximize effectiveness.
 Completing two tasks simultaneously helps to keep customers engaged with the process within the precious 19-minute window.
 It can make record-keeping cleaner and consistent.

 5. Use behavioral biometrics to spot suspicious actors

 Behavioral analysis begins even before the potential client starts the onboarding process.
-With advanced software, we scan a myriad of conscious and unconscious behaviors to determine if the customer is genuine or not.
-Some of these include irregular typing speed, mouse movements, navigation patterns, context switching, hesitation, and tracking the number of distraction events.
+“Every fraudster has a tell,” and often these include irregular typing speed, mouse movements, navigation patterns, context switching, hesitation, and tracking the number of distraction events.

-Its ideal to pair this with round-the-clock device tracking analysis.
+It's ideal to pair this with always-on device intelligence.
 So, for example, if an account is being set up on an unrecognized device, in a different timezone, with unusual geolocation, mismatching IP address, or more, we can put extra checks or blocks in place.

 Of course, not all anomalies signal fraud.
 This intelligence-driven, adaptive approach ensures customers who pose minimal risk enjoy a straightforward process while potential fraudsters encounter robust defenses early on.

-Compliance teams can lean into this natural psychology by simply adding a progress indicator.
+Compliance teams can lean into this natural psychology by adding a progress indicator.
 Along the same lines, instant feedback (for example, if a document upload fails) helps customers stay engaged.
-An excellent example of this is Duolingo, which quickly flags errors and rewards users with badges for correct answers.
+An excellent example is Duolingo, which quickly flags errors and rewards users with badges for correct answers.

-8. Identify and correct blocks in the KYC journey
+8. Proactively identify and correct blocks in the KYC journey

 A simple but powerful way of improving the onboarding journey is to pick out where the customers are dropping off and why.
-After all, it could be something as easy-to-fix as a confusing instruction or piece of jargon.
+This sounds easy in principle, but can be tricky in practice.
+It could be common jargon or that customers don’t want to give their data to a new app they’ve never heard of before today.

 Sharing data is a common blocker.
 Research uncovered that three quarters (75%) of customers will refuse to share data with a company they don't know if they can trust.
 At these junctures, compliance teams can consider if the data they are asking for is truly needed for low-risk customers, whether there is an alternative way of getting the same data, or simply offering a choice of different documents needed.